inspec/inspec/docs-chef-io/content/inspec/resources/azurerm_webapp.md

 - `auth_settings`
 - `configuration`

-All of the attributes are avialable via dot notation.
+All of the attributes are available via dot notation.
 This is an example of the currently available attributes.

 ```ruby
 control 'azurerm_webapp' do